saumitranetsci/saumitranetsci.github.io/index.md

 Saumitra is a PhD student in the [Social Urban Networks Lab](https://www.socialurban.net/) (SUNLab) at Northeastern University’s [Network Science Institute](https://www.networkscienceinstitute.org/) (NetSI), working with [Prof. Esteban Moro](http://estebanmoro.org/).
 His research focuses on understanding human behavior in urban environments using large-scale smartphone behavioral data, leveraging tools from [computational social science](https://en.wikipedia.org/wiki/Computational_social_science) and [network science](https://en.wikipedia.org/wiki/Network_science) to inform better policy design in cities.

 His past work spans a broad range of domains, with a consistent focus on network science.
-He has explored diverse applications—from dynamical processes on networks and computational biology to financial systems and even culinary science.
+He has explored diverse applications, from modeling dynamical processes on networks and computational biology to financial systems and even culinary science.

 Prior to joining NetSI, Saumitra was a Lagrange Fellow at the [ISI Foundation](https://www.isi.it/) in Turin, Italy, where he worked in collaboration with [UNICEF Frontier Data Network](https://data.unicef.org/frontier-data-network/) on reducing bias in behavioral data for displacement monitoring in natural disaster response.